almazrafi/Fugen/README.md

 As the result, the source code files will be received according to the configuration (see [Configuration](#configuration)), which by default should be placed to `.fugen.yml` file.

-A specific path to the configuration could be used by passing it in `--config` parameter if needed, for example:
+If you need, you can use a specific path to the configuration, just pass it in the `--config` parameter.
+For example:
 ```sh
 $ fugen generate --config 'Folder/fugen.yml'
 ```

-Fugen requests files data using [Figma API](https://www.figma.com/developers/api), so the internet connection is necessary to generate the code.
+Fugen requests files data using [Figma API](https://www.figma.com/developers/api), so make sure you have the internet connection on while generating the code.

 The resulting code could be easily customized with [Stencil-templates](https://github.com/stencilproject/Stencil).
-If standard templates are not enough, a custom template could be used, specify its path in the [configuration](#configuration).
+If standard templates are not enough, a custom template could be used.
+Just specify its path in the [configuration](#configuration).

 ### Integration
 There is no point to run `fugen generate` at the build stage, as Fugen doesn't work with local resources, which can be changed during development.
 All data for code generation is in Figma.
-Also, there will be no merge conflicts, if using design versioning.
+Also, there won't be any merge conflicts, if you use design versioning.

-Because of that, it is much better to generate code just once and keep it in the Git index, while running `fugen generate` when necessary:
+So, it is much better to generate code just once and keep it in the Git index.
+Also run `fugen generate` for the following reasons:
 - to upgrade to a new design version in Figma
 - after updating Fugen version

-There are also certain recommendations for integration, taking into account the technologies used in the project, all of them are listed in this section and will be updated as feedback is received
+There are also some recommendations on integration based on technologies used in a project.
+All of them are listed in this section and will be updated as feedback is received.

-In case you have any difficulties or wishes related to integration, please open the corresponding request in [Issues](https://github.com/almazrafi/Fugen/issues).
+In case you have any problems or suggestions related to integration, please open the corresponding request in [Issues](https://github.com/almazrafi/Fugen/issues).

 #### CocoaPods
-If using [CocoaPods](http://cocoapods.org) dependency manager, it's recommended to run code generating command from `pre-install` event handler in `Podfile`:
+If you are using [CocoaPods](http://cocoapods.org) dependency manager, run code generating command from `pre-install` event handler in `Podfile`:
 ```ruby
 pre_install do |installer|
   system "Pods/Fugen/fugen generate"